For small businesses, the second provisional tax deadline is just a week away.

 Let’s take a look at an example:

 You’re a business owner with an estimated income of R1 million.
 First, deduct expenses.
 Let’s say your expenses are R642,857.
-That leaves you with taxable income of R357,142.
+That leaves you with a taxable income of R357,142.

 Next, you calculate your tax based on a rate of 28%.